majdabbas9/myNN/README.md

 ```

 ### Train on MNIST (Handwritten Digits)
 Train a multi-layer perceptron to recognize handwritten digits.
-This script fetches the MNIST dataset, creates a deep network (784 -> 128 -> 64 -> 10), and uses mini-batch gradient descent.
+This script fetches the MNIST dataset, creates a deep network (784 -> 128 -> 64 -> 10), and uses mini-batch gradient descent got an accuracy of 97%.

 ```bash
 python test_minist.py